fossas/fossa-cli/README.md

 ### Installing manually

-You can install fossa-cli releases manually by downloading the latest release from [GitHub Releases](https://github.com/fossas/fossa-cli/releases) and extracting the binary to your `$PATH`.
+You can install the FOSSA CLI releases manually by downloading the latest release from [GitHub Releases](https://github.com/fossas/fossa-cli/releases) and extracting the binary to your `$PATH`.

 ## Installing CLI 1.x

-You can install fossa-cli 1.x with installation script for macOS or 64-bit Linux using:
+You can install FOSSA CLI 1.x with installation script for macOS or 64-bit Linux using:

 ```bash
 curl -H 'Cache-Control: no-cache' https://raw.githubusercontent.com/fossas/fossa-cli/master/install-v1.sh | bash